ismaelyws/themely/README.md

 Themely cPanel plugin is an easy-to-use, one-click WordPress auto-installer combined with a directory of free WordPress themes from talented developers around the world.
 Not only is it free, it pays you each month!

-*The simplest & fastest WordPress auto-installer for web hosting companies, combined with a directory of free WordPress themes from talented developers around the world!*
+*Earn revenue with the simplest & fastest WordPress auto-installer for web hosting companies, combined with a directory of free WordPress themes from talented developers around the world!
+Not only is it free, it pays you each month!*

-**For Web Hosting Companies**

-1. Advantage line here
-2. Advantage line here
-3. Advantage line here
-4. Advantage line here
-5. Advantage line here
+**My Mission**: Help web hosting companies & WordPress theme developers make more money.

 ## Live Demo